shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 ### Tragedy of the Commons
-Some public good lot of persons contribute noone want to pay cause take a small parts of contribution only.( there is mat trouh to compensate )
+Some public good lot of persons contribute no one want to pay cause take a small parts of contribution only.( there is mat trough to compensate )

 there are certain optimal strategies and no other GT solution

+### Commitment problems
+You must commit but not sure what B will chose

+**Ultimatum** Game Assumptions - single ultimatum, Take or leave it

+---

 # Strategies